 Pedagogy and all other courses requiring field experience (see UHCL Catalog course descriptions) must be completed prior to Internship II.
 No more than 2 such courses can be taken with Internship I. See your advisor for help with planning semesters appropriately.

 What is Pre-service Internship?

 Pre-service Internship is a one-year experience at the end of our educational program where students are placed in professional development schools with veteran educators for maximum experiential learning.
 Pre-service Internship is non-paid.
 Students must apply the long semester prior to each expected internship semester.
-Application deadlines are March 1 for fall internship and October 1 for spring internship.
-Applications are available at the Internship informational meetings typically scheduled at the start of each long semester.
-See the advising bulletin board (near Bayou 1231) for dates, times, and locations.
+Visit the Internship Application Process webpage for more information.

 What do I need to do to prepare for graduation?

 Students need to apply for graduation at the beginning of their final semester even if they do not plan to participate in the May or December commencement ceremony.
 Applying for graduation lets the university know you have completed requirements to receive your degree.
-For application deadline and instructions, contact the Student Assistance Center (SAC) at 281-283-2SAC, or log into your E-Services account.
+For application deadline and instructions, contact the Welcome Center at 281-283-2722, or log into your E-Services account.
 Submit the appropriate form with the necessary fee by the stated deadline.